nikhilkomakula/nikhilkomakula.github.io/README.md

 ### PROJECTS

 **COMPLIANCE ASSISTANT**
 - Architected and implemented an intelligent document repository using IBM Watson Discovery and integrated LLMs for regulatory information classification, resulting in streamlined processes and a 30% reduction in manual effort.
 - Developed and fine-tuned LLMs with IBM Watsonx Gen AI’s Tuning Studio for automated regulation summarization and requirement generation, enhancing compliance workflows by reducing manual interpretation efforts by 40%.
--	Integrated a conversational AI interface using IBM Watsonx Assistant and advanced NLP techniques, significantly improving document comprehension and retrieval efficiency by 50%, and enhancing user interactions.
+- Integrated a conversational AI interface using IBM Watsonx Assistant and NLP techniques, achieving a marked reduction in document processing time and increasing query resolution rates, while enhancing user interactions.
 - Designed an interactive OpenPages dashboard for comprehensive compliance management, integrating IBM Watsonx Governance for model lifecycle tracking and real-time analytics, achieving a 35% increase in compliance accuracy in financial services and delivering actionable insights.

 **AI GOVERNANCE**
 -	Developed a MLOps script to streamline the onboarding of traditional machine learning models from Azure and GCP into IBM Watsonx AI Governance, facilitating seamless cross-platform model oversight and governance.